UniMath/agda-unimath/src/foundation/singleton-induction.lagda.md

 [unit type](foundation.unit-type.md).
 A type satisfies singleton induction if and only if it is [contractible](foundation-core.contractible-types.md).

-Singelton induction states that given a type family `P` over `A`, to construct a section of `P` it suffices to construct a section over `a`.
+Singelton induction states that given a type family `B` over `A`, to construct a section of `B` it suffices to construct a section over `a`.

 ## Definition